Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Applications

 \subsection{Trainyard}

 The study of the complexity of Trainyard began with \cite{almanza2018trainyard}, which showed that finding a solution to a Trainyard level is NP-hard.
 Later, \cite{trainyard2} showed that checking a solution to a Trainyard level is PSPACE-complete---verifying solutions may be harder than finding them.
-We improve on this result by showing that Trainyard is PSPACE-hard even with only one train, and with no color changes.
+We improve on this result by showing that checking a solution to a Trainyard level is PSPACE-hard even with only one train, and with no color changes.

 Trainyard is a puzzle game in which the goal is to build a system of rails so that trains of the correct colors reach certain stations.
-We consider one-train colorless Trainyard, where solutions consist of only rails, crossings, and \emph{switches}.
-There is a single train which moves forwards along the rails; it succeeds if it reaches a designated location, and crashes and fails if it the track it's on ends.
+We consider one-train colorless Trainyard, where solutions consist of only rails, crossings, and \emph{switches} \footnote{This use of the word `switch' is unrelated to the component of input-output gadgets.} There is a single train which moves forward along the rails; it succeeds if it reaches a designated location, and crashes and fails if the track it is on ends.
 Rails can be traversed in both directions.

 The only nontrivial behavior comes from switches, which have two states.
 A switch changes state every time the train moves through it.
 It has three locations: two of them always route the train to the third, and the third routes the train to one of the first two depending on the state.
 We can model this as a toggle line/toggle line/toggle switch with some locations identified; we call this the \emph{Trainyard gadget}, which is shown in Figure~\ref{fig:trainyard gadget}.
-Since tracks can bend and cross each other, the planarity of a system of Trainyard gadgets doesn't matter.
-Now one-train colorless Trainyard is equivalent to one-player motion planning with the Trainyard gadget---except that the Trainyard gadget isn't input/output, so we haven't defined one-player motion planning with it.
+Since tracks can bend and cross each other, the planarity of a system of Trainyard gadgets does not matter.
+Now one-train colorless Trainyard is equivalent to zero-player motion planning with the Trainyard gadget---except that the Trainyard gadget is not input/output, so we have not defined zero-player motion planning with it.

-\begin{definition} \emph{One-player motion planning with the Trainyard gadget} takes place in a system of Trainyard gadgets where the connection graph is a partial matching.
-That is, each location is either paired with one other location or a \emph{dead end}.
+\begin{definition} \emph{Zero-player motion planning with the Trainyard gadget} takes place in a system of Trainyard gadgets where the connection graph is a partial matching.
+That is, each location is either paired with one other location or a \emph{dead-end}.

-A robot moves through the system similarly to with input/output gadgets.
+An agent moves through the system similarly to with input/output gadgets.
 When it enters a Trainyard gadget, it takes the unique available transition.
-When it exits a Trainyard gadget, it moves to the unique paired location, or stops if it is at a dead end. \end{definition}
+When it exits a Trainyard gadget, it moves to the unique paired location, or stops and \emph{crashes} if it is at a dead-end. \end{definition}